kammous/k8s-training-doc/content/Pods/05-namespaces/_index.md

 # Namespaces

 #### What is a namespace
+We have see namespaces in Linux , which ideally isolates objects and here also the concept is same but serves a different purpose.

-Suppose you have two departments in you organization and both departments have application which needs more fine grained control
+Suppose you have two departments in you organization and both departments have application which needs more fine grained control.
-We can use namespaces to separate the workload of each departments
+We can use namespaces to separate the workload of each departments.

 By default kubernetes will have three namespace